-- A place for that is nurturing and small with a bespoke curriculum that is designed around their individual social, emotional, behavioural and learning needs.
+A place that is nurturing and small with a bespoke curriculum that is designed around their individual social, emotional, behavioural and learning needs.

-If you would like to know more about us or would like to come and visit, please make contact with Berni in the office on 01992 577 300 or by email at email@example.com and we would be happy to arrange a time when we can welcome you to our school and show you around.
+If you would like to know more about us or would like to come and visit, please contact us on 01992 577 300 or by email at firstname.lastname@example.org and we would be happy to arrange a time when we can welcome you to our school and show you around.

 Mrs Alison Dolan